ibnlanre/portal/README.md

 ## Contributions

 All contributions are welcome and appreciated.
-Thank you for taking the time to contribute to `@ibnlanre/portal`! 💚
+Thank you! 💚

 ## License